box-community/archived-csharp-collaborations/README.md

 # Build Instructions

-This solution requires the .Net 4.5 framework and can be build in Visual Studio 2013.
+This solution requires the .Net 4.5 framework and can be built in Visual Studio 2013.